 Negligent Third Parties: Many train accidents involve collisions with other vehicles on the road.
 If a car is on the tracks, there is very little a conductor can do to avoid an accident.
 You are not limited to filing a lawsuit against a train company or train conductor.
 You can also seek compensation from a negligent third party – such a pedestrian or a driver – if they contribute to your injuries.

 Passengers of a train aren’t the only ones who can sustain an injury in a train accident.
 Train employees and railroad workers are also in harm’s way.
 If you work in the railroad industry and are injured in an accident, you may also have the right to recover compensation.
 However, your path to getting the money you need may be slightly different than other accident victims.

 Many railroad employees are not covered by traditional workers’ compensation insurance policies.
 However, rail workers are generally covered by the Federal Employers’ Liability Act, or FELA.
 FELA was enacted by Congress in 1908 to help injured rail workers hold rail companies responsible or negligent actions.
 If you’re injured on the job, you may have the right to file a FELA claim.

 You won’t automatically be entitled to compensation when you file a FELA claim.
 Instead, you’ll have the burden of proving that the railroad company’s negligence caused your injury.
 It’s important to choose an attorney who has experience handling these complex claims.
-Contact Lavent Law if you have been injured on the job while working as a railroad employee.
+Contact Lavent Law, P.A. if you have been injured on the job while working as a railroad employee.
 We will help you fight for the money you deserve.